GatiAher/gatiaher-hugo/content/projects/A-Fourier-Transform-Detective-Story/index.md

 draft: false
 ---

 A group of research students had tried to use a 2D discrete Fourier Transform to characterize the pattern of repeating protein units on a bacteria surface layer image.
 Since their spectral graph looked unusually messy and their pattern estimates seemed very wrong, my research professor asked me to take a crack at interpreting and cleaning it.
-My successful analysis helped the research group complete their paper and publish their findings.
-This project was a pretty neat application of understanding the mathematical assumptions of a technique to properly isolate and interpret the results.
+This was a neat application of understanding the mathematical assumptions of a technique to properly isolate and interpret results.

 <!--more-->